midhunkalarikkal/FullDomain/Notes/Nodejs.md

 - So js engine works only in synchronous format, and the node js need to gain access to file, db, web, timers and etc.... and these are controlled by OS itself So here we need a `super power` to make the js engine asynchronous and make access to these things here the `LIBUV` comes

 - So whatever asynchronous task the js engine need to do it will offload those tasks to the LIBUV and the LIBUV will make it possible
-- libuv is a multi-platform C library that provides support for asynchronous I/O based on event loops.
-It is written in c.
+- libuv is a cross-platform C library that provides support for asynchronous I/O based on event loops.
 - libuv is a dependency inside the nodejs like v8

 ## Example